Quantco/glum/README.md

 Finally, SplitMatrix allows mixing different matrix types for different columns to minimize overhead.

-## Standardization
+# Standardization

-Internal to `GeneralizedLinearRegressor`, all matrix types are wrapped in a `ColScaledMat` which offsets columns to have mean zero and standard deviation one without modifying the matrix data itself.
+Internal to `GeneralizedLinearRegressor`, all matrix types are wrapped in a `StandardizedMat` which offsets columns to have mean zero and standard deviation one without modifying the matrix data itself.
 This avoids situations where modifying a matrix to have mean zero would result in losing the sparsity structure and avoids ever needing to copy or modify the input data matrix.
 As a result, memory usage is very low.